MonaElahi/Python-Clock/README.md

 # Python-Clock

 ## Purpose
-The purpose of this respository is to create gui digital 24hr clock of your desktop/laptop work screen.
+The purpose of this respository is to create gui digital 24hr clock for your desktop/laptop work screen.
 By using simple lines of python code it has been built.